shannon-lab/zapdos/doc/content/source/postprocessors/SideTotFluxIntegral.md

 Where:

-- the subscripts $j$ represents the properties of chosen species,
+- the subscript $j$ represents the properties of the chosen species,
 - $\Gamma$ is the species flux,
 - $\textbf{n}$ is the normal vector of the boundary,
 - $\mu$ is the mobility coefficient,